ColinLeung-NiloCat/UnityURP-BillboardLensFlareShader/README.md

 # UnityURP-BillboardLensFlareShader
+(1)Add a Quad GameObject
+(2)Apply this shader
+(3)Done!

-create a quad, use this shader, done!
-Easy to use and optimized billboard lens flare shader in unity URP!
+Easy to use and optimized billboard lens flare shader for unity URP!